How to Grow and Care for Locust Trees

 Light Requirements

-Locust trees prefer full sun, which means they need at least 6-8 hours of direct sunlight daily.
-They can tolerate partial shade, but their growth may be stunted.
+Locust trees prefer full sun, requiring at least 6-8 hours of direct sunlight daily.
+While they can tolerate partial shade, their growth may be stunted in such conditions.

 Temperature

-These trees are hardy in USDA zones 3-9, which means they can withstand a wide range of temperatures.
-They thrive in warm climates but can tolerate cold winters.
+These trees are hardy in USDA zones 3-9, allowing them to withstand a wide range of temperatures.
+They thrive in warm climates but are also capable of enduring cold winters.

 Soil Requirements